The following is a reprint of the Chambersburg Public Opinion 1970 newspaper article.

 Shippensburg should be proud of this fine group whose main objective is to willingly serve the community in creating a desire for good music, encourage the study of music among its members, promote community fellowship at all holiday functions, and to promote a cooperative atmosphere between it and the public school music organization.

-Reheasals are held every Tuesday night in Central School, with business meetings schedled monthly.
+Rehearsals are held every Tuesday night in Central School, with business meetings scheduled monthly.
 The annual meeting features election and installation of new officers.